Canada World Youth: Save CWY/JCM

 Save Canada World Youth is a grassroots movement initiated by alumni of the Canada World Youth/Jeunesse Canada Monde (CWY/JCM) program, which is a non-profit organization that focuses on providing international volunteer and exchange opportunities for Canadian youth.
 The movement was formed in response to the Canadian government's decision to significantly cut funding for the CWY/JCM program in 2012.
 The alumni believe that the CWY program has had a significant impact on the lives of Canadian youth and the communities they serve around the world and that it is an important tool for promoting cross-cultural understanding and global citizenship.
 The Save Canada World Youth movement aims to raise awareness about the value of the CWY program and to encourage the Canadian government to reinstate funding to ensure its continued success.
 The movement has organized various campaigns, including a petition on Change.org, social media campaigns, and outreach to Canadian parliamentarians and decision-makers, to draw attention to the importance of the CWY program and the need to secure its future.

+Canada World Youth Demise

+Due to COVID-19 and political factors, the youth program was discontinued to the dismay and heartbreak of alumni in 2022.